Laffin Hall Room 324

 We Can Help Find the Right Financial Aid Package for You.

 Paying for college and finding the right financial aid can be an overwhelming process.
 The financial aid section of our site is designed to provide all the information that you will need to apply for financial aid and develop an award package tailored to meet your college expenses.

 We participate in federal and state aid programs that help make education affordable for all students.
 We also provide debt-management counseling and College Work-Study placement services.

 Please contact us with any questions or concerns.
 We are here to assist each of our students.
 We look forward to helping you.

-IMPORTANT RECENT CHANGES TO FEDERAL STUDENT AID PROGRAMS (DIRECT LOAN INTEREST RATES apply to 2014-15)
+IMPORTANT RECENT CHANGES TO FEDERAL STUDENT AID PROGRAMS FOR 2016-17 (DIRECT LOAN INTEREST RATES apply to October 1, 2016 (2016-17)

-If you are enrolled in at least 6 summer credits wish to apply for Student Loans or College Work Study for Summer, please review the SUMMER FINANCIAL AID PROCESS and submit Summer Financial Aid Application.
+College Work Study for Summer, please review the SUMMER FINANCIAL AID PROCESS and submit Summer Financial Aid Application.

 Students must be matriculated in a degree or certificate program to receive federal or state financial aid, including loans.
 Non-matriculated students are ineligible to receive federal or state financial aid.
 PLEASE NOTE: If you have graduated from Farmingdale and are planning to continue on for another degree or certificate, you must go through the Admissions Office to apply for acceptance into the new program or you will be considered a non-matriculated student and be ineligible for financial aid.

 Students must be enrolled in at least 6 eligible credits per term (Fall, Intersession

 except Pell Grant.
 Only courses that apply toward the student's current program can be considered in

 Students are responsible for checking their Farmingdale email and OASIS accounts frequently throughout the year for updates and communication from the Office of Financial Aid regarding the status of their financial aid eligibility and awards.